rg3pzr/STtools_OverLHAE/doc/readme3.md

 export STHOME=/path/to/STtools
 ## $STSIMPLE indicates the path to SimpleSquareGrids.RDS
 export STSIMPLE=/path/to/SimpleSquareGrids
-## $STSIMPLE indicates the path to SlidingSquareGrids.RDS
+## $STSLIDING indicates the path to SlidingSquareGrids.RDS
 export STSLIDING=/path/to/SlidingSquareGrids
 ## $STOUT indicates the path to digital expression matrix(DGE)
 export STOUT=/path/to/outdir